Witiko/jBus/docs/architecture.md

       payload: ...
     }

 The `name` field contains the data identifier and the `payload` field contains the data itself.
 Both the `name` and `payload` fields are optional.
+When defined, the data identifier should be a fully qualified domain name to prevent collisions.